 TROUBLE WITH HARRY (Hitchcock)

 UNE NOUVELLE AVENTURE DE BILLY THE KID (Moullet)

 and Nestler's latest film on the VAL D'AOSTE.

 Contemporary with Erich von Stroheim's THE MERRY WIDOW (Metro-Goldwyn-Mayer), John Ford directed KENTUCKY PRIDE in 1925 for Fox (6597 feet).

 Ford made four films in 1925: LIGHTNIN', KENTUCKY PRIDE, THE FIGHTING HEART, and THANK YOU.

-KENTUCKY PRIDE is the story of a horse through a horse, one menaced by money, exploitation, and physical injury -- which of course can mean death for the animal, at the hands of man.
-From free field to race track the equine "Kentucky Pride", who is given voice and remarks in the film through the intertitles, is loved by stable-boys and life's gamblers alike, ultimately to the point of fame.
+KENTUCKY PRIDE is the story of a horse through a horse, one menaced by money, exploitation, and physical injury––which of course can spell its death, at the hands of man.
+The equine "Kentucky Pride" is given a voice, or rather 'remarks' in the film through the intertitles.
+From free field to race track, "Kentucky Pride" is loved by stable-boys and life's gamblers alike, ultimately to the point of fame.